Taxation in Israel – General Information

 VAT

-Value-Added Tax (VAT) in Israel, is applied to most goods and services, including imported goods and services.
-As of 1 October 2015, the standard was lowered to 17%, from 18%.
-Certain items are zero-rated which includes exported goods and the provision of certain services to non-residents.
-The value of imported goods for VAT purposes includes the customs duty, purchase tax and other levies.
-Exempt dealers must have annual revenues below NIS 100,491
+Value-Added Tax (VAT) in Israel is applied to most goods and services, including imported goods and services.
+The current standard VAT rate is 18%.
+Certain items are zero-rated, which include exported goods and the provision of certain services to non-residents.
+The value of imported goods for VAT purposes includes customs duty, purchase tax, and other levies.
+Exempt dealers must have annual revenues below NIS 120,000 for 2024 and 2025.

 Electronic filing of VAT is mandatory in Israel.